 If you’re serious about doing this, show yourself and your writing some respect, figure out some regular time to do it, and then stick to that.
-Writing is both amazing and also, at times, a difficult slog.
+Writing a book is both amazing and also, at times, a difficult slog.
 It’ll completely fall away if you don’t keep it up.
 It’s hard to hold your novel in your head, so that you can get down to work quickly and easily – if you leave long gaps between writing sessions and work erratically, you’ll be giving yourself a big uphill struggle and you’re much more likely to give up.
 What ‘regular writing time’ actually IS varies from person to person.
-It could be the famous dawn writing session that many people wake up to each day; it might mean grabbing an hour to write every afternoon while your baby sleeps, or taking your laptop or notebook on your train journeys to and from work.
+It could be the famous dawn session that many people wake up to each day; it might mean grabbing an hour to write every afternoon while your baby sleeps, or taking your laptop or notebook on your train journeys to and from work.
 Perhaps you can manage three hours on a Sunday afternoon but not during the week at all.
 But my tip is to regularise those writing hours as far as you can – stick to the schedule and make sure that others around you understand that it’s important for you to be able to do this.

-Lots of people start writing enthusiastically, but then when they read over their material, they find it’s not as good as they want it to be, and they just delete it all.
+Lots of people start off enthusiastically writing a first draft, but then when they read over their material, they find it’s not as good as they want it to be, and they just delete it all.
 Try to go easy on yourself.
 If your internal editor gets too dominant, you’ll spend your whole time deleting the material you’ve just written and you’ll never get beyond the first page or two.
 It’s better to just keep going and not look back too much for a good while.
-You can sort your prose out and make it read better later on, when you’ve got lots of pages done.
+You can sort your prose out and make it read better later on, when you’ve got the rest of your story done.
 Remember, great novels are made in the rewrite – and very few writers would dream of showing anyone their first draft.

-Loosen up your writing and relax … If the big white screen and the blinking cursor intimidate you, take yourself off-computer and try writing longhand in a notebook for a while.
+If the big white screen and the blinking cursor intimidate you, take yourself off-computer and try writing longhand in a notebook for a while.
 If the very idea that you’re writing a novel is choking you up so the words won’t come out, try to limber up with some free writing.
 By this, I mean just set yourself five minutes, or ten, to write down everything that comes into your head – do it without stopping at all.
 This helps to lift the filter that sits between your head and your writing hand, and sets you up for the real writing (a bit like stretching before a run).
 Writing to prompts can also be helpful: Just take an opening line that strikes you as interesting and see where it takes you.
 You can also use visual prompts, like a striking photo you’ve seen in the newspaper.
 Here are some prompts you might like to try: